TV is Like Real Life: Forensic Files

 Move over, Columbo!

 The episodes can get a bit samey.
 I found the Poison DVD collection most fascinating since generally speaking, poisonings involve more premeditation.
-The "hit-and-run" type episodes--assaults, rapes, literal hit-and-runs--are less interesting.
+The "hit-and-run" type episodes--assaults, rapes, literal hit-and-runs--are less interesting (though it's nice to know that those villains are still caught).

 Every now and again, there's a total outlier, a "nah-it-can't-be-true" plot, such as when a cop committed arson and murder for, as far as any one can tell, insurance money so he could become--wait for it--a professional bowler.